matthagan15/thesis/thermal_state.typ

 One benefit of our thermalization procedure is that it can be compiled all the way down to the circuit level with minimal overhead in complexity.
 The elements of the channel that need to be compiled are: the ancilla qubit state preparation, the initial state preparation for the system, the time evolution of $H + alpha G$, and the partial trace.
 The ancilla state preparation can be done starting from the ground state with a Pauli-$X$ rotation.
 The initial system state can be any state that commutes with $H_S$, the two leading choices are the maximally mixed state or a Haar random pure state.
 The maximally mixed state can be prepared using just CNOT gates at a cost of higher qubit count and a Haar random pure state can be prepared with no additional qubit overhead by applying a deep enough random circuit @choi2023preparing.

 The time evolution of $H + alpha G$ can be broken down into simulation of $H_S$ and then $alpha G$ by one application of Trotter.
 The simulation of $H_S$ can be implemented in two different ways depending on the access model for the system Hamiltonian $H_S$.
 If $H_S$ is provided as a block-encoding then there exist optimal simulation techniques that add only a single extra ancilla qubit @low2019hamiltonian.
 If $H_S$ is provided as a sum of $k$-local Pauli strings or as a sparse matrix then product formula techniques can be used @childs2021theory at zero extra overhead in ancilla qubits.
-To simulate the time evolution of $alpha G$ we can use the following breakdown $e^(i alpha G t) = e^(i alpha U_("haar") D U_("haar")^dagger t) = U_("haar") e^(i alpha D t)U_("haar")^dagger$.
-This unitary can be implemented with a 2-design to approximate the $U_("haar")$, this is due to the fact that we only expand the channel to second order in $alpha$.
+To simulate the time evolution of $alpha G$ we can use the following breakdown $e^(i alpha G t) = e^(i alpha U_(G) D U_(G)^dagger t) = U_(G) e^(i alpha D t)U_(G)^dagger$.
+This unitary can be implemented with a 2-design to approximate the $U_(G)$, this is due to the fact that we only expand the channel to second order in $alpha$.
 Random Clifford circuits \cite{webb2015clifford} are sufficient for this purpose.
 To simulate $e^(i alpha D t)$ random $Z$ rotations and controlled-$Z$ rotations should be sufficient, as we only ever rely on the eigenvalues being pairwise independent in our analysis.
 In the worst case the number of random gates in the $Z$ basis that would need to be applied would scale with the dimension of the system, adding an overall factor of $dim_S$ to the preparation.
 In the product formula case we further remark that $H + alpha G$ could be simulated in total with a composite technique of using Trotter for $H$ and randomized compilation for $alpha G$ @hagan2023composite.

 In classical Hamiltonian Monte Carlo it is well known that sharp gradients in the Hamiltonian require longer simulation time and more samples to converge.
 Our quantum routine has a much more subtle dependence on the structure of the Hamiltonian.
 As our single ancilla qubit only has one energy difference $gamma$, we have to tune this energy difference to allow for energy to be siphoned off from the system into the ancilla.
 This would present a conundrum, as knowing spectral gaps is as difficult or harder than preparing ground states of arbitrary quantum Hamiltonians, but we are able to prove that our routine is robust to complete ignorance of these differences.
 We show that this ignorance comes at an asymptotic cost in the amount of resources needed to prepare the thermal state.
 We numerically verify that knowledge of the eigenvalue differences can be used to speed up the total simulation time, as demonstrated in @fig_h_chain_error.
 We posit that this behavior serves as a crucial entry point for heuristics about Hamiltonian spectra into thermal state preparation algorithms.
 No prior thermal state preparation routines have had such an explicit demonstration of the utility of such knowledge.
 It was our hope to analytically quantify the speedups gained as a function of the relative entropy between a heuristic guess for the eigenvalue differences and the true spectra, but our numeric evidence will have to suffice until future work can clarify this dependence.